purijatin/njexl_wiki/12-Using-Test-Framework.md

-##### NApiThread
+#### NApiThread

 Optional decorator to any method - stating it is for threaded ( stress/load/perf ) testing.
 It has multiple optional parameters :

 * use : Shall we use the threading ?
+Default true.
-        Even if one specifies the NApiThread attribute, one still needs to set it to true.
+        If you want to turn it off, set it to false.
-        This is a by deign decision.
-Sorry (It actually makes sense).

 * numThreads : Number of threads to spawn - each acting as a different client.

 * spawnTime : The delay to incur between spawning threads.